Discovering Distinctive "Semantics" in Super-Resolution Networks: Diving into the Deep Degradation Representations of SR Networks

-In this section, we directly compare the differences in representation semantics between classification and SR networks, aiming to reveal the uniqueness of degradation-related semantics for SR networks.

-Classification is the most representative task in high-level vision, where artificially predefined semantic labels on object classes are given for target images.
-Due to the clearly defined semantics, classification networks are naturally endowed with semantic discrimination.
-Without loss of generality, we choose ResNet18 \cite{resnet} as the classification backbone and conduct experiments on CIFAR10 dataset \cite{cifar10}.
-More results on various backbones are in the supplementary file.
-We extract the forward feature maps of each input testing image\footnote{For efficiency and convenience, we selected 1000 testing images in total (100 of each category).} at different network layers.
-Fig. \ref{fig:architectures}(a) concisely describes the architecture of ResNet18.
+In high-level vision, classification is one of the most representative tasks, where artificially predefined semantic labels on object classes are given as supervision.
+We choose ResNet18 \citep{resnet} as the classification backbone and conduct experiments on CIFAR10 dataset \citep{cifar10}.
+We extract the forward features of each input testing image\footnote{For efficiency, we selected 100 testing images of each category (1000 images in total).} at different network layers, as described in Fig. \ref{fig:architectures}(e)-a.

-From the visualization results in Fig. \ref{fig: Res18_cifar10}, it can be observed that as the network deepens, the extracted feature representations produce obvious clusters, i.e., the learned features are increasingly becoming semantically discriminative.
-Further, such discriminative \emph{\textbf{semantics in classification networks are coherent with the artificially predefined labels}} (semantic categories).
-This is an intuitive and natural observation, on which lots of representation and discriminative learning methods are based \cite{wen2016discriminative,oord2018representation,lee2019drop,wang2020deep}.
+Fig. \ref{fig: Res18_cifar10} shows that as the network deepens, the extracted feature representations produce obvious discriminative clusters, i.e., the learned features are increasingly becoming semantically discriminative.
+Such discriminative \emph{\textbf{semantics in classification networks are coherent with the artificially predefined labels}}.
+This is an intuitive and natural observation, on which lots of representation and discriminative learning methods are based \citep{wen2016discriminative,oord2018representation,lee2019drop,wang2020deep}.

-Now, we compare the differences between classification and super-resolution networks in representation semantics.
-Specifically, we add blur and noise degradation to the CIFAR10 testing images, and then investigate the feature representations of classification and SR networks.